squadrasoftware/translations/README.md

 Syncing will compare local and remote files, ask interactively which changes should be kept to update local files, and push the synced files to the provider.

-On a CI environment, `crowdin-cli` is enough as it will use remote files as a source of truth.

 ![Example](example.png)

+Note: on a CI environment, `crowdin-cli` is enough as it will use remote files as a source of truth.

 ## Installation